 Installing pest control devices can help prevent and detect pest infestations.
 For example, installing fly screens on windows and doors can prevent flies and mosquitoes from entering the property.

 Installing rodent traps and bait stations can help control rodent infestations while installing termite bait stations can help detect termite activity.

 - Use pest control treatments

 If pests are identified during the inspection, it is important to use effective pest control treatments to eradicate them.
+So, it’s advisable to seek the services of a professional pest control company like pest control Baltimore, a reputable service provider.
+They are equipped with the knowledge, tools, and specialized techniques to tackle various types of pests effectively.
 This may include using insecticides, baits, and traps.
 It is important to use these treatments safely and according to the manufacturer’s instructions.